n123git/YWSaveEditor/api-docs/main.md

 A comprehensive JavaScript API for interacting with the Yo-kai editor for Yo-kai Watch 2 save files.

+* How do you use the API?
+* Follow this doc (XD), and paste the code into the JS console once your save file is loaded :>

 ## Quick Start

 ```javascript